effector/reflect/Readme.md

 ### SSR and tests via Fork API

+> Note: since [effector-react 22.5.0](https://github.com/effector/effector/releases/tag/effector-react%4022.5.0) it is no longer necessary to use `@effector/reflect/ssr` due to isomorphic nature of `effector-react` hooks after this release.
+Just add `Provider` from `effector-react` to your app root, and you are good to go.

 For [SSR](https://effector.dev/docs/api/effector-react/useEvent) you will need to replace imports `@effector/reflect` -> `@effector/reflect/ssr`.

 Also for this case you need to use `event.prepend(params => params.something)` instead `(params) => event(params.something)` in `bind` - this way `reflect` can detect effector's events and properly bind them to the current [scope](https://effector.dev/docs/api/effector/scope)